filecoin-saturn/L1-node/README.md

-# Saturn Node 🪐
+# Saturn L1 Node 🪐

-Saturn node is the general implementation for L1 and L2 nodes of Saturn.
+Saturn L1 node is the outermost layer of the Saturn Network.
 It allows retrieval clients to request CIDs and byte ranges of CIDs.
 The node returns CAR files from cache or falls back to inner level nodes.